Soap (TV series): Plot

 Cast of Soap (1977).
 Back row, L-R: Robert Urich, Ted Wass, Richard Mulligan, Robert Guillaume, Robert Mandan, Jimmy Baio, Diana Canova, Arthur Peterson Jr. Seated: Billy Crystal, Cathryn Damon, Katherine Helmond, Jennifer Salt.

 Soap is set in the fictional town of Dunn's River, Connecticut.

 In the opening sequence of the first installment, the announcer says "This is the story of two sisters—Jessica Tate and Mary Campbell".
 The Tates live in a wealthy neighborhood (the announcer calls it the neighborhood known as "Rich").
 Jessica Tate (Katherine Helmond) and her husband, Chester (Robert Mandan), are hardly models of fidelity, as their various love affairs result in several family mishaps, including the murder of Peter Campbell (Robert Urich), the stepson of her sister Mary (Cathryn Damon).
-Even though everyone tells Jessica about Chester's continual affairs, she does not believe them until she sees his philandering with her own eyes.
+Even though everyone tells Jessica about Chester's continual affairs, she does not believe them until she sees his philandering herself.
 While out to lunch with Mary, Jessica spots Chester necking with his secretary, Claire (Kathryn Reynolds).
 Heartbroken, Jessica sobs in her sister's arms.
 On later occasions, it becomes clear that Jess has always known on some level about Chester's affairs but never allowed herself to process the information.

 The wealthy Tate family employs a sarcastic butler/cook named Benson (Robert Guillaume).
 Benson clearly despises Chester, but has a soft spot for their son, Billy (Jimmy Baio).
 He also gets along with the Tates' daughter Corinne (Diana Canova) as well as their mother, Jessica; but doesn't speak to the other daughter, Eunice (Jennifer Salt), although that later changed.
 Benson became a popular character and in 1979 left the Tates' employ to work for Jessica's cousin, Governor Gene Gatling, on the spin-off series Benson, wherein his last name, DuBois, was revealed.
 The Tates had to hire a new butler/cook named Saunders (Roscoe Lee Browne), whose attitude is similar to that of Benson, but has a more formal personality.